-For the first time wearer of breast forms the choice with regards suitability can be overwhelming since there are so many materials they can be made of and they come in many different shapes and sizes.
-What a breast form is made out of will often be determined by budget, quality/realism, how it is to be used (daytime wear, sleeping, leisure or exercise etc).
+What material your breast forms will be made of will often be determined by your budget, the desired quality and realism and how they are to be used (daytime wear, sleeping, leisure or exercise etc).
 Most commercial breast forms are made of:

 With the wide variety of materials used to make breast forms, which is the best and how does the different material used affect how real the forms are?

 The most widely used of any breast form prostheses.